danielvarab/udk-exercises/session_3/readme.md

 Below are some approachable but not necessarily trivial exercises.
 Generally speaking, they can all be solved in 1-5 lines of code.
-The goal of today is to get write some minimal coding, but perhaps more importantly, to reflect on how these simple computations work in a logical way.
+The goal of today is to write some minimal coding, but perhaps more importantly, to reflect on how these simple computations work in a logical way.
 Using this we will slowly move to the world of "AI" and reflect on how this is modeled and solved.